Child Disability Payment decision making guide

 • UK nationals

-• third country nationals, and
+• third country nationals

 • EEA and Swiss nationals not in the ‘protected cohort’